RAMTEJPASELA/IoT-CPS-Digital-Twin-Fault-Protection/README.md

-# 🛡️ IoT-Driven Cyber-Physical System and Digital Twin for Real-Time Bus Fault Protection
+# 🛡️ IoT-Driven Cyber-Physical Digital Twin (CPDT) for Real-Time Bus Fault Protection in a 3-Bus IEEE Power System

-This project implements an **IoT-enabled Cyber-Physical System (CPS)** integrated with **Digital Twin (DT)** technology for real-time fault detection in a simulated **3-bus IEEE system**.
-It enhances grid resilience by detecting faults using **Raspberry Pi** and **ThingSpeak** for remote monitoring.

-### 🔎 **Project Overview**
-- **Real-Time Fault Detection:** Achieved a response time of **15 seconds** for fault detection.
-- **Cyber-Physical System Integration:** Leveraged Raspberry Pi for physical system monitoring and decision-making.
-- **Digital Twin Simulation:** Developed a MATLAB Simulink model for real-time simulation and fault diagnosis.
-- **Cloud Monitoring:** Integrated ThingSpeak for real-time data visualization and fault notifications.
+This project showcases a cutting-edge implementation of **Real-Time Fault Detection** using an **IoT-enabled Cyber-Physical Digital Twin (CPDT)** framework.
+By integrating **Raspberry Pi** controllers, **MATLAB Simulink**, and the **ThingSpeak** IoT platform, the system provides a scalable and cost-effective solution to enhance the resilience of power systems.

+In modern smart grids, traditional fault detection methods often struggle to manage the complexities introduced by **renewable energy integration** and **bidirectional power flow**.
+Static protection mechanisms lack the adaptability required for reliable fault detection and isolation.
+To address these challenges, this project leverages an **IoT-driven CPDT framework** that accurately detects, isolates, and visualizes faults in real time within a simulated **3-bus IEEE power system**.

+The proposed **Cyber-Physical Digital Twin (CPDT)** ensures real-time monitoring and fault analysis by continuous data acquisition through **Raspberry Pi** controllers and remote monitoring via **ThingSpeak** enables a rapid fault detection response time of **15 seconds**.

+This solution not only enhances operational resilience but also provides a scalable model for future smart grids, ensuring faster fault diagnosis and minimizing system downtime.
+The project's implementation demonstrates the potential of CPDT in ensuring grid reliability and adaptability in complex energy landscapes.

 ---

 ## 🎥 **Video Demonstration**
-Experience the working of the project through this video demonstration:
+Experience the project in action through this detailed video demonstration:
 [Watch the Video](https://youtu.be/1SOuRba_OvU)

 ---

 ## 📧 **Contact Me**
-For any queries or further discussions, feel free to reach out:
+For any queries (or) further discussions, feel free to reach out:
 - **Email:** [ramtejpasela@gmail.com](mailto:ramtejpasela@gmail.com)
 - **LinkedIn:** [linkedin.com/in/paselaramtej](https://www.linkedin.com/in/paselaramtej)